 Fact Checked

-Acute rheumatic fever is a condition that can affect various parts of the body including the joints, heart, skin and the brain.
-It usually occurs after a throat infection brought about by the bacteria group A streptococcus.
-If acute rheumatic fever involves the heart, it can damage the heart valves which is called rheumatic heart disease.
+Acute rheumatic fever is a serious inflammatory condition that can affect multiple parts of the body, including the joints, heart, skin, and brain.
+It most often develops after an untreated or inadequately treated throat infection caused by group A streptococcus bacteria.

 Acute rheumatic fever